Christine is available to rent or buy now.

 READ MORE: CARRIE

-For those who haven’t taken a trip with Christine, King’s classic coming of age horror follows a similar rhythmic beat to Carrie while equally embracing a Twilight Zone world of terror.
+For those who haven’t taken a trip with Christine, King’s classic coming-of-age horror follows a similar rhythmic beat to Carrie while embracing a Twilight Zone world of terror.
 In fact, Christine owes much to a Twilight Zone episode from 1964 named You Drive.
-Arnie (Keith Gordon) is an outsider; his school life, miserable, as he is subject to daily bullying and intimidation.
-But, at least Arnie has the popular and handsome Dennis by his side; their friendship, born in childhood.
-However, despite the support of Dennis, Arnie longs for independence and popularity, blaming his problems on his overprotective parents and the lack of his own wheels.
+Arnie (Keith Gordon) is an outsider whose school life is miserable, as he is subject to daily bullying and intimidation.
+But, at least Arnie has the popular and handsome Dennis by his side, their friendship born in childhood.
+But despite the support of Dennis, Arnie longs for independence and popularity, blaming his problems on his overprotective parents and the lack of his own wheels.
 Therefore, when he spots a 1957 Plymouth rusting away in a yard, he immediately sees an opportunity.

-Arnie quickly buys the dilapidated car despite Dennis expressing concern about the vehicle’s state.
-However, undeterred, Arnie begins to restore Christine to her former 50s glory.
-But, as Christine comes back to life, Arnie undergoes a metamorphosis of his own.
-Gone is the unpopularity, the greasy hair and unconfident demeanour.
-Here we have a new Arnie, ready to take on the world with Christine by his side.
+Arnie quickly buys the dilapidated car despite Dennis expressing concern about the vehicle’s condition.
+But undeterred, Arnie begins to restore Christine to her former 50s glory.
+However, as Christine returns to life, Arnie undergoes a metamorphosis of his own.
+Gone is the unpopularity, the greasy hair and the unconfident demeanour as a new Arnie is born with Christine by his side.
 Christine is Arnie’s secret love, his best friend and ultimately the root of his eventual downfall.

-The film rights to Christine were snapped up before the book had even been published, highlighting just how famous King had become since his 1976 film debut.
+The film rights to Christine were snapped up before the book had even been published, highlighting just how famous King had become since his 1976 movie debut with Carrie.
 But, unlike Carrie, Salem’s Lot and The Shining, Christine held a far more comic book-inspired horror.
-Here, King’s love of 1950s nostalgia dovetailed with the classic story of a possessed object.
-And it is here that Carpenter ensures the car is the star.
-Its headlights, beaming as it revs up for murder while its radio plays 50s Rock-n-Roll classics.
-While at the same time, Arnie falls into a supernatural rabbit hole of no escape – his life consumed by Christine and her twisted love.
-Here Carpenter plays with Arnie’s need for popularity to devastating effect as we watch him gain everything he desires only to lose himself in the process.
+Here, King laced his love of 1950s nostalgia with the classic story of a possessed object.
+Carpenter understood that Christine was the show’s star, ensuring the car sat centre stage.
+Here her headlights beam as she revs up for murder to a Rock-n-Roll soundtrack while Arnie falls into a supernatural rabbit hole of no escape.
+Here Arnie’s life is consumed by Christine and her twisted love.

-Often copied but never bettered, Carpenter’s Christine is nothing short of an absolute blast.
-Its polished physical effects still gleaming nearly forty years after its release.
+Often copied but never bettered, Carpenter’s Christine is nothing short of an absolute blast, its polished physical effects still gleaming nearly forty years after its release.
 Meanwhile, its soundtrack, cinematography and performances hum like a well-tuned engine.
-Christine is not only classic King, but it is also classic Carpenter, so buckle up for one hell of a ride.
-Because Christine is one film that doesn’t run out of gas halfway through, in fact, its horror continues to shift gears until it’s cruising to perfection.
+Christine is not only classic King but also classic Carpenter, so buckle up for one hell of a ride because Christine is one film that doesn’t run out of gas halfway through.